 Based on the results of the N.C.
-Department of Transportation's funding formula, the planning and environmental studies for this project were funded in the 2016-2025 State Transportation Improvement Program.
+Department of Transportation's funding formula, the planning and environmental studies for this project were funded in the current State Transportation Improvement Program.
 The project, however, has not been funded for construction.
 As funding changes, updates will be posted to this page.

 The Cape Fear Crossing is an approximately 9.5-mile proposed road and bridge over the Cape Fear River that would help improve traffic and enhance freight movements from U.S. 17 and I-140 in Brunswick County to U.S. 421 near the Port of Wilmington in southern New Hanover County.